El Gouna Travel Guide: Egypt's Planned Lagoon Resort Town

 Getting There

 The nearest airport is Hurghada International (HRG), 25km south.
-Shuttle services run between the airport and El Gouna on a fixed schedule; taxis are available year-round.
-There is no direct international flight to El Gouna — all arrivals route through HRG.
+El Gouna Shuttle services run between the airport and El Gouna on a fixed schedule; a seat costs approximately $5–8 USD.
+Taxis are also available — around EGP 150–200 for the journey.
+There is no direct international flight to El Gouna; all arrivals route through HRG.
+From Cairo, the road journey via the desert highway takes four to five hours; private transfers to El Gouna cost approximately $80–100 USD.

 The Lagoon System and Getting Around

 The town is built across a series of islands connected by bridges, with the lagoon running through the centre.
-Within El Gouna, golf buggies and tuk-tuks handle most short journeys.
-The lagoon perimeter is cyclable and the town has invested in cycling infrastructure to an extent unusual in Egypt.
+Within El Gouna, golf buggies and tuk-tuks handle most short journeys — tuk-tuks typically charge EGP 30–50 for intra-town trips.
+The lagoon perimeter is cyclable and the town has invested in cycling infrastructure to an extent unusual in Egypt; bicycle rental is approximately EGP 80–120 per day.
 Uber and standard taxis cover the route to Hurghada if you need to access a larger city.

 Abu Tig Marina

 Abu Tig Marina is the social and dining centre of El Gouna — a restaurant and bar strip facing the moored boats, largely European-owned and European-operated.
-It is the obvious choice for an evening meal and functions well for a few days; longer stays benefit from exploring the town’s other small dining districts.
-The marina is also where diving and water sports operators are based.
+It is the obvious choice for an evening meal and functions well for several evenings.

 Water Sports